Last Updated on November 2, 2021 by Danny

 Does this kit only have mics?

-CAD Audio is well known for its affordable yet good-quality microphones.
+CAD Audio is well known for its good-quality yet affordable mics.

 This drum microphone kit from them is one of the cheapest seven-piece microphone sets you can find.